One-Pot Marry Me Chicken

 • fresh basil or fresh parsley to top

-Add cherry tomatoes (mostly halved) to a large skillet.
+First, add cherry tomatoes (mostly halved) to a large skillet.
 Drizzle with olive oil and sprinkle with salt and pepper.
-We’ll roast the tomatoes until the burst and sizzling.
+Roast the tomatoes, in the oven, until they burst and sizzle.

-After the tomatoes roast, remove the pan from the oven.
-Remove the tomatoes from the pan and (without washing the pan), we’ll sear the chicken pieces.
+After the tomatoes are roasted, remove the pan from the oven and place on the stovetop.
+Remove the roasted tomatoes from the pan and set those aside.
+Do not wash the pan, we’ll sear the chicken pieces in the same pan with the tomato-olive oil jus.

 Generously season chicken thighs or chicken breasts with salt and fresh cracked black pepper.